blu3r4y/ping-pong-mail-monitor/README.md

 ![Dashboard Screenshot](dashboard.png)

-## Configuration and Deployment
+## Configuration and deployment

 1. Create two GMail accounts ("ping" & "pong").
-2. [Create an API key](https://developers.google.com/gmail/api/quickstart/python) for each and store the `credentials.json` that you can download from the developer console to
+2. Create an OAuth API credentials (see below) for each and store the `credentials.json` that you can download from the developer console to
     - `data/credentils.ping.json` for the account that will send mails
     - `data/credentils.pong.json` for the account that will receive mails
 3. Next, rename the `config.template.json` to `config.json` and change the parameters accordingly.